ids-s1-21/project-XEMteam/proposal/proposal.md

     ## 1      1  80  0.1457195
     ## 2      2  97  0.1766849
     ## 3      3 372  0.6775956

-#### Hypothesis 4: If a passenger had a cabin, the higher the possibility to survive.

-Cabins were on higher decks of Titanic which means that the passengers living in cabins had easier and faster access to the life saving boats.
-Based on this fact, we can conclude that passengers living in cabins had higher possibility to survive.
-We can visualize the data into a histogram as whether a passenger had or did not have a cabin as the predictor variable and frequency displayed in terms of colors showing survivals or not.
-Moreover, we will calculate the survival rate by having cabin or not.
-A Chi-square test will be carried out to show whether having a cabin or not affects the possibility of passenger to survive.

 #### Visualising the data together – Recreating a G.Bron’s historic chart